NoriSte/ui-testing-best-practices/README.md

 ## ![✔] 7.2 [@daedalius](https://github.com/daedalius)'s approach: Exposing components from Storybook separating stories from tests

-**TL;DR:** You may expose the component reference from Storybook Story to test it whatever you wish in Cypress without breaking testing logic into pieces.
+**TL;DR:** You may expose the component reference from Storybook Story to test it however you wish in Cypress without breaking testing logic into pieces.

 **Otherwise:** Splitted test logic and test data will make it difficult to read and support.